Filtering by: Society and Democracy

 Opening Talk & Reception: Opera & Democracy: Opera in Exile

 Freedom of the arts is essential for any democracy, but what role do the arts play when democracies come under pressure?
-Join us at Goethe-Institut New York for “Opera and Democracy” by Kai Hinrich Müller, exploring the past and present of being forced out of a country or a home and the struggles to continue artistic practices elsewhere.
+Kai Hinrich Müller joined us at Goethe-Institut New York for “Opera and Democracy” to explore the past and present of being forced out of a country or a home and the struggles to continue artistic practices elsewhere.
 Featuring Brigid Cohen, Associate Professor of Music at New York University; Gracie Golden, Artistic Freedom Initiative’s Senior Officer for Strategic Initiatives & Relocation; and Michael P. Steinberg, professor of history and music, German studies, and author of “The Afterlife of Moses: Exile, Democracy, Renewal”.

 View Event →